luka-zitnik/ModSecurity-wiki/IIS-Troubleshooting.md

 # Accessing data on Network Shares

-In order to access shares via an IIS configuration file they must included with quad slashes.
+In order to access shares via an IIS ModSecurity configuration file they must included with quad slashes.

 For instance:
 ```